vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Unity Null.md

 Usually, an NRE is thrown whenever a `null` object is accessed, but seeing as a Unity Object can be fake-null, members that do not perform lifetime checks can still be accessed and function in this state.

 #### Newing Unity objects
-If you create a `UnityEngine.Object` via the `new` operator, this will subtly fail in the majority of cases (there are valid situations like `GameObject`), where the native portion of the object was never created, and so you have an improperly initialised Unity-null object.
+If you create a Unity Object via the `new` operator, this will subtly fail in the majority of cases (there are valid situations like `GameObject`), where the native portion of the object was never created, and so you have an improperly initialised Unity-null object.

 #### Using interfaces or `object`
-Testing destroyed or missing UnityEngine Objects that are casted as interfaces or `object` will fail to work.
+Testing destroyed or missing Unity Objects that are casted as interfaces or `object` will fail to work.
 They will use the default object equality.
 Either consider an alternative that safely checks for null, or cast to `UnityEngine.Object`.

 ```csharp